Board & Staff

 She holds an undergraduate degree in Geology from Northern Arizona University, and Masters degrees in Business Administration and in Public Health from the University of Utah.
 She is a 2008 graduate of the State’s Leadership Oregon program.

 Nathan was born and raised in Austin, Texas.
 He has lived in suburbs, ranches, and farms.
 Growing up in Central Texas, his family was always outdoors, whether it was camping, hiking, swimming in the lake, or working on a ranch.
 In 2007, he moved with his life partner Stacy to Cave Junction to be near family.
 They have two amazing children that have attended multiple summer camps at SFI.
 Nathan has volunteered at SFI for several years, mainly with The Birds and Brews events.
 He has also volunteered on other boards in the Illinois Valley and looks forward to helping shape the future for this amazing institution.

 Dan is publisher of the Illinois Valley News.

 Sarah Worthington joins our team from Boise, Idaho.
 She has served in various natural resource roles including outdoor education instructor with the McCall Outdoor Science School and as a park ranger on the Rogue River.
 Sarah has a passion for outdoor education and community engagement.
 She has been involved in all aspects of designing, structuring, and running our youth education program.
-Sarah holds a BA in environmental studies from Boise State University, along with an MA in natural resources and graduate certificate in environmental education both from the University of Idaho.
+Sarah holds a BA in environmental studies from Boise State University, along with an MS in Natural Resources and graduate certificate in Environmental Education both from the University of Idaho.